hendrik1us/MA-Scientific-Computing/README.md

 # MA-Scientific-Computing

-This code is used in my master's thesis.
+This code is used to calculate the approximate rank of families of matrices which are induced by latent variable models.